One thing Anthony Bourdain refuses to try

 "True."

-Despite Bourdain's terror of tango, the upcoming episode of "Parts Unknown" doesn't ignore the mesmerizing dance.
+Despite Bourdain's terror of tango, the Buenos Aires episode of "Parts Unknown" doesn't ignore the mesmerizing dance.

 And should Bourdain follow President Obama's lead and lose his reservations over tango, these five milongas (dance halls) or shows in Buenos Aires are worth checking out:

-The ultra-glamorous Rojo Tango dinner and show at the the see-and-be-seen Faena Hotel is exactly how tango is done -- the luxury way.
+The ultraglamorous Rojo Tango dinner and show at the the see-and-be-seen Faena Hotel is exactly how tango is done -- the luxury way.

 A live band and sensual dancers set the benchmark -- and the price tag -- high.